xmppo/xmpp-php/README.md

 You can manually set logger when instantiating `Options` with `setLogger($logger)`.
 The method accepts any object which implements `Loggable` interface so you can create your own implementation.

+Fun fact: this used to be a `PSR-3` logger interface, but I decided it was an overkill for this stage of development.

 # Other